oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.5.7 ( Jul 27, 2022 ) =
+* [Editor Tweaks] Removed these redundant features: Compact View For Element Buttons, Dropdowns On Hover, Expanded Oxygen Toolbar Menus, Expanded Select Box Options.
+* [Navigator] Adjusted the CSS to remove unwanted gaps at the top and for correct height of the structure panel.
+* [Others] Removed Rank Math support since it is now built-in.

 = 1.5.6 ( May 25, 2022 ) =
 * [Conditions] Fixed these WooCommerce specific conditions: Has Empty Cart, Has Product in Cart, Product in Category, Product has Tag, Product on Sale, Product is Virtual, Product is Downloadable, Product has Image, Product in Stock, Has Cart Weight, Is at Endpoint, Has Purchased Product, Stock Status, Has Purchased Product and Has Cart Total.
 * [Scripts] Updated scripts' assets.
 * [Essentials] Cleaned up.
 * [Classes Cleaner] Updated CSS for Oxygen 4.0.

-= 1.5.5 (Jan 17, 2022) =
+= 1.5.5 ( Jan 17, 2022 ) =
-[Text Edit] Fixed missing default text of components, when text edit is on.
+* [Text Edit] Fixed missing default text of components, when text edit is on.
-[Fullscreen] Fixed Shrinking of viewport.
+* [Fullscreen] Fixed Shrinking of viewport.
-[Conditions] Fixed a couple of notices.
+* [Conditions] Fixed a couple of notices.

 = 1.5.4 ( Aug 17, 2021 ) =
 * [Text Edit] Fixed a couple of notices.